-There are three main areas where our members volunteer their time to help monitor and improve the condition of the River Ver.
+There are four main areas where our members volunteer their time to help monitor and improve the condition of the River Ver.
 Extra hands are always welcome, so please don’t hesitate to contact us if you’d like to join in.

 VVS Action Group